Connections Education of Florida, LLC Virtual Instruction Program (VIP)

 The Connections Education Curriculum Development and Revision Process provides an overview of how Connections Education creates its quality online curriculum.

-The Florida Customer Handbook for Pearson Teacher Courses in Connexus®, including the Florida Appendix, contains policies for District VIP programs partnering with Connections Education of Florida, LLC.
+The Pearson Online & Blended Learning Pearson Connexus® (PCx) Customer Handbook, including the Florida Appendix, contains policies for District VIP programs partnering with Connections Education of Florida, LLC.
 The Pearson Online and Blended Learning Employee Handbook contains employment policies and procedures for Connections Education of Florida, LLC District VIP teachers and staff.

 The document below contains the certification status and physical locations of administrative personnel.